ceterumnet/AlpacaHub/README.md

    - Note: I really need a QHY color camera to test this with...
  - [x] Implement QHY Camera driver (mono only)
     - [x] Achieve conformance with ASCOM Conform Tool
-    - [ ] Refactor implementation to clean up weirdness around initialization and general clumsyness of the code
+    - [x] Refactor implementation to clean up weirdness around initialization and general clumsyness of the code
  - [x] Implement QHY filter wheel driver
    - [x] Achieve conformance with ASCOM Conform Tool
  - [x] Implement Alpaca discovery
  - [x] Implement telescope mount driver
-    - [x] Achieve conformance with ASCOM Conform Tool (there are a few issues to work through on this)
+    - [x] Achieve conformance with ASCOM Conform Tool (there are a few issues to work through on this regarding pulseguide in dec axis)
  - [x] Implement focuser driver
  - [ ] Implement better descriptions in device driver implementations
  - [ ] Implement firmware version to data pulled into the device